 What to do when your tenant dies?
 Where a property is rented under an assured shorthold tenancy to a sole tenant and that tenant dies, the death of the tenant does not automatically bring the tenancy to an end.
 Sometimes there will be a successor to the tenancy.
 Their only or principal home On the […]

-Joint Council for the Welfare of Immigrants, R (On the Application Of) v Secretary of State for the Home Department(2019) EWHC 452 (Admin) – Official transcript is available here.
-This was a claim for judicial review brought by the Joint Council for the Welfare of Immigrants (“JCWI”) of the Right to Rent Scheme which was enacted […]
+Right to Rent Incompatible with Human Rights Joint Council for the Welfare of Immigrants, R (On the Application Of) v Secretary of State for the Home Department(2019) EWHC 452 (Admin) – Official transcript is available here.
+This was a claim for judicial review brought by the Joint Council for the Welfare of Immigrants (“JCWI”) of the […]